-The school day for pupils starts at 9 am and finishes at 3.35 pm when most pupils are picked up by LA provided minibus or taxis.
+The school day for pupil's starts at 9 am and finishes at 3.35 pm when pupils are collected by family or by LA provided minibus or taxis.
 Primary pupils have a morning, lunchtime and afternoon break to play outside; secondary age students have morning and lunchtime breaks.